-ARE DIAMONDBLADE KNIVES HARD TO SHARPEN?
+ARE DIAMONDBLADE KNIVES HARD TO RESHARPEN?

 HOW CAN I SHARPEN MY DIAMONDBLADE KNIFE?